CAG9/distributed-computing/README.md

 # Project Readme
-Tittle: Correlation between tweets with the word donald trump and the price of the amaerican dollar
+Title: Correlation between tweets with the word donald trump and the price of the amaerican dollar

 Authors: César Arcos Gonzalez, Saul Armas Gamiño